 Playing time: 20-40 minutes

-While racing is exciting, its only a part of the circus.
+While racing is exciting, it’s only a part of the circus.
 Managing a team takes a different set of skills.
-Take a step back, look at the bigger picture and profit not only from your cars, but also from wisely betting on the outcome of the race.
+Take a step back, look at the bigger picture, and profit not only from your cars but also from wisely betting on the outcome of the race.

 The object of the game is not to win the race (but it can sure help), but to make the most money.
 Either by racing or by bidding on the right cars.

 Movement is directed by a deck of cards.
 When the deck is evenly dealt out (more players, fewer cards you get), players first bid on the cars.
-You want to get cars that your deck favors, to have the maximum chance of winning.
+You want cars that your deck favors, to have the maximum chance of winning.

-On turns, every player plays one card.
+In turn, every player plays one card.
 This card moves all the cars, but at different speeds (different number of spaces).
 If the car can’t move forward (blocked by another car), its move points are lost.

 It comes down to playing the right card at the right time.
 Make sure you’re the one benefiting from it the most, while also trying to immobilize others in the traffic or at a choke point.
 Each player has one special power card, which can mitigate some obstacles or amplify movement.

 But even if you don’t do all that well on track, all is not lost.
 During a race, there are several betting rounds where players can bet on the cars they think will finish at the top.
-After the finish, the prizes are given out, your initial car bids deducted and winner is calculated.
+After the finish, the prizes are given out, your initial car bids are deducted and the winner is calculated.

 - Wild Ride comes with two more tracks (again on a double-sided board).
 They feature jump ramps and wild animals crossing, adding more variety.